athenaevm/Omega-LGBT-Dark/README.md

   </a>
 </p>

-> The Custest Omega Theme
+> The Custest Omega Theme, but dark: thanks Ratakor for https://github.com/Ratakor/Omega-Dracula-Theme, which provided most colour choices (except for trans ones)

 ### 🏠 [Homepage](https://getomega.web.app)